 College of Liberal Arts

-The College of Liberal Arts and its separate schools and departments offer the following undergraduate degrees, minors and certificates.
+The College of Liberal Arts and six schools offer the following undergraduate degrees, minors, and certificates.

 - American Studies, Minor